 Welcome to group 8: High Pressure Thermofluiddynamics and Rheology

 The group deals with a large variety of topics.
 We study the effect of pressure up to about 900 MPa on organic and biomaterials.
 Pressure levels of more than 100 MPa may yield pressure-induced solidification, protein denaturation, dramatic changes in enzyme activity and inactivation of micro-organisms.
 Hence, they are not only relevant for diesel injection but also for food preservation and processing, and are promising for the preparation vaccines.
+An important issue is the adaption of measurement techniques to detect how high pressure affects the systems.

 Main directions of research:

-- Narrow-gap rheometry
+- Narrow-gap rheometry and biorheology

 - Onset of particle motion